LucasHJin/obsidian-notes/6 - Full Notes/AI/PDL - Terminology.md

 	- *NOTE* → the assigned values are decided by the user, not by PyTorch
 - **Rank** → number of axes/dimensions

+**Activation function (linearity):** a math operation applied to a neuron’s output to determine if it sends information and how strongly to the next layer
+- Introduces non-linearity when adding the layers
+- I.e. ReLU, Sigmoid
+	- **ReLU** → Function that returns 0 for negative numbers and doesn't change positive numbers

+**Activation:** Numbers that are calculated (both by linear and nonlinear layers) **Parameters:** Numbers that are randomly initialized, and optimized (that is, the numbers that define the model)

+**Layers:** all things in the Neural Network
+- Linear layers → the linear lines

+**Forward pass:** Applying the model to some input and computing the predictions **Backward pass:** Computing the gradients of the loss with respect to all model parameters

+**Loss:** A value that represents how well (or badly) our model is doing **Gradient:** The derivative of the loss with respect to some parameter of the model **Gradient Descent:** Taking a step in the directions opposite to the gradients to make the model parameters a little bit better
+- Multiply by learning rate

 # References